When is anger a problem?

 Read moreStigma can add a significant burden to people affected by suicide, leading to feelings of shame and rejection.
 So how can we overcome the stigma about suicide?

 Stigma can add a significant burden to anyone affected by suicide, leading to feelings of shame and a reluctance to seek help.
-Stigma is based on negative beliefs or attitudes.
-It is often rooted in a lack of understanding of the complexity of suicide.
+Stigma is based on negative beliefs or attitudes and often happens when people don’t understand the complexity of suicide.

 There are many myths about suicide that perpetuate the stigma.
 Common labels people apply to the person who has ended their life include ‘they are selfish’ or ’they took the easy way out’.
 People who have made an attempt on their life also face stigmatisation and are sometimes viewed as ‘attention-seekers’.
 These myths are not true and need to be dispelled to end the stigma.